 Other accessories include a dusting brush and upholstery tool.
 It also comes with a large 30cm crevice tool.
 Many modern vacuums only include smaller crevice tools, so it’s great that the IZ251UKT has a tool that’s long enough to get into tight spaces.

-The Shark IZ251UKT provides excellent suction power, even when in “regular” mode.
-It’s a great all-rounder that’s capable of replacing a regular vacuum, rather than only being suitable for quick clean-ups.
+We think the Shark IZ251UKT provides excellent suction power, even when in “regular” mode.
+It’s a great all-rounder that’s often capable of replacing a regular vacuum, rather than only being suitable for quick clean-ups.

 There are several cleaning modes.
 As mentioned earlier, there are settings for both carpets and hard floors, which affects how quickly the brush bar turns.
 There’s also a trigger for “Boost” mode, which increases suction at the expense of battery run-time.
 This function is great when you come across stubborn dirt or hair, and the trigger is easy to access when needed.